The strategy of conflict and cooperation: Cooperative equilibrium system

-By assumption, $[\sigma^*(x'),\pi^*(x')]$ is defined for all $x'\in Succ(x)$ where $x$ is the root of subgame $G(x)$.
-The solution is extended to subgame $G(x)$ with parameters $(n,\bar{x})$ as follows.
-Next, I define reference points to compare the solutions of all supergames with the noncooperative choice of $i$ at $x$.
+Given this assumption, $[\sigma^*(x'),\pi^*(x')]$ is defined for all $x'\in F(x)$, where $x$ is the root of subgame $\Gamma(x)$.
+The solution can be extended to subgame $\Gamma(x)$ with parameters $(n,\bar{x})$ as follows.\footnote{I present steps (2a), (2b), and (2c) below to make the algorithm self-sufficient.
+For more details, see the definitions in section~\ref{sec:CES_def}.} Subsequently, the solutions of all parallel games are compared with the non-cooperative choice of $i$ at $x$. \begin{enumerate} \item The non-cooperative reference system at $x$, denoted $r_0(x)$: Let $b^*_i(x)$ be a utility-maximizing behavior strategy of $i$ at $x$ given $[\sigma^*(x'),\pi^*(x')]$: